jmilla01/Joaquin-Millan-Portfolio/README.md

 ## <h1 align=center> Relevant work experience </h1>

+#### ** Pro bono experience**

+##### Scoring system - Apr 24

+Designed to revolutionize the assessment of drivers seeking financial support from a company specializing in lending infrastructure for banks and fintechs.
+By seamlessly integrating with drivers' apps such as Uber and Cabify, the notebook harnesses their earnings history, trip data, and engagement with the lending company to generate a comprehensive scoring system.
+This innovative solution empowers the company to make informed credit offers to mobility gig workers, leveraging their driving history as a reliable indicator of creditworthiness, ultimately expanding access to financial services for those traditionally excluded from the system

 ##### Sports dashboard for minor leagues for a football team
 Nov 23 - 1st Version --> This dashboard was created using data from physical tests administered by the coaches of a prominent football club of Argentina's minor leagues.
 Designed to aid in tracking the progress of players and managing their physical tests, this project plays a crucial role in optimizing player development and performance analysis.